fsvblr/quiztools-languages/README.md

-# quiztools-languages
+# Language packs for QuizTools (quiz management package for Joomla)

-Language packs for QuizTools (quiz management package for Joomla)
+in development...